jtmoon79/coverlovin2/README.md

 *CoverLovin2* (Cover Loving, too!), Python name *coverlovin2*, is a Python script for downloading album cover art images, either via local searching and copying, or via downloading from various online services.
-A common use-case is creating a "`cover.jpg`" file for a large collection of ripped Compact Disc albums.
+A common use-case is creating "`cover.jpg`" files for a large collection of ripped Compact Disc albums.

 coverlovin2 can only be run by Python version 3.7 (or greater).